 6.7.1 Description

 It is observed that the feeder link switchover for Regenerative-based satellite access is different from Transparent-based satellite access.
 Also there is a potential issue of DL data continuity in case of hard feeder link switchover.
 In this solution a procedure for Feeder link switchover for Regenerative-based satellite access is proposed.
-During hard feeder link switchover, the Core Network should temporarily buffer the DL data.
+During feeder link switchover especially hard feeder link switchover, the Core Network should temporarily buffer the DL data.